-What to recycle?
+What to Recycle?

 Following is a list of materials that you can recycle:

 Paper products make up 26% of all the waste materials in the United States.
 Recycling paper contributes to saving trees.
-So if you have cardboard boxes, old magazines, or mails, do not throw them in the trash but rather give them out for recycling.
+So if you have cardboard boxes, old magazines, or mail, do not throw them in the trash but rather give them out for recycling.

 Plastics make up the major solid waste material.
-When you throw plastic in the landfill, it does not break down organically as it is not biodegradable.
+When you throw plastic in a landfill, it does not break down organically as it is not biodegradable.
 Single-use plastic items are only used once and discarded.
 And since these waste materials do not break down organically, recycling is a better option so that the used item can be discarded and reused to make something else.

 Recycled glass reduces air pollution by 20% and water pollution by 50%.
 Moreover, making glass from raw materials cullet needs to be melted, but if we use recycled glass, we save the energy taken to melt it.